juissi-t/in-game-messages/README.md

 Here's an unordered list of future improvements to the project:

-- Add some annotating [GitHub Actions](https://docs.github.com/en/free-pro-team@latest/actions) for `pytest`, `pylint`, `flake8` and `mypy` to ensure code quality with continuous integration and to automatically comment on pull requests when there are issues.
 - Package the project as a Python package and publish in GitHub.
 - Create a utility class for sending in-game messages.
 - Move Planets.Nu API calls to their own class.
 - More command-line commands for different purposes, e.g. sending messages to other messaging systems than Slack.
 - Running the tool continuously for multiple games, sending messages to game-specific channels.
-- Better comments, documenting the classes.

 ## License